cestrell/dotfiles/README.md

 cfg checkout
 ```

-## Additional Config
+## Additional Resources

 ### Windows X Server
-Some GUI applications will not work without an X-Server.
+Some GUI applications will not work on WSL without an X-Server.
 [vcXsrv](https://sourceforge.net/projects/vcxsrv/)

 ### Vim+